Volkswagen Polo Sedan (A05)

-The Volkswagen Vento (or Volkswagen Polo Sedan in some markets) is a subcompact car produced by the Volkswagen India and Volkswagen Russia subsidiaries of the German manufacturer Volkswagen since 2010.
+The Volkswagen Polo Sedan (or Volkswagen Vento in some markets) is a subcompact car produced by the Volkswagen India and Volkswagen Russia subsidiaries of the German manufacturer Volkswagen from 2010 to 2022.
 It is essentially a three-box Volkswagen Polo with a stretched wheelbase and has been developed especially for some markets.

-The car is sold under the Vento nameplate in India, Malaysia, Brunei and Mexico.
-In Thailand, South Africa, Argentina, Russia, Jordan, Morocco, Algeria, Tunisia and the Middle East, it is sold as the Volkswagen Polo Sedan.
+The car was sold under the Vento nameplate in India, Malaysia, Brunei and Mexico.
 The name Vento means 'wind' in both Italian and Portuguese.
+In South Africa, Argentina, Russia, Jordan, Morocco, Algeria, Tunisia and the Middle East, it is sold as the Volkswagen Polo Sedan.
 It is also known as the Volkswagen Polo Notch in the Philippines.